adinium72/ECM1400-Coursework/README.md

 ![Dash board photo]()

-Note: When news widgets are deleted from the interface, they do not get displayed again on the interface to the user when a scheduled news update occurs.
+**Note:** When news widgets are deleted from the interface, they do not get displayed again on the interface to the user when a scheduled news update occurs.

-Note: 8 news article widgets are always displayed on the interface to the user at any 1 time.
+**Note:** 8 news article widgets are always displayed on the interface to the user at any 1 time.
 Deleting 1 will cause another from the pool of relevant news API articles to take its place.

-Note: When update widgets are deleted from the interface, the scheduld update the respective widget represented gets cancelled and does not occur at its planned time.
+**Note:** When update widgets are deleted from the interface, the scheduld update the respective widget represented gets cancelled and does not occur at its planned time.

-NoteIf a repeated update is scheduled
+**Note** If a non-repeating scheduled update occurs as planned and the data on the dashboard interface is updated to be the most recent from the Covid and/or news APIs, then the update widget associated with that update is deleted from the interface automatically.

+**Note** If a repeating scheduled update occurs as planned and the data on the dashboard interface is updated to be the most recent from the Covid and/or news APIs, then the update widget associated with that update remains and keeps being displayed on the interface automatically.

 ## Authors